guilhemmarchand/TA-nmon-hec/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TA-nmon-nec documentation, the technical addon for Nmon Performance monitor Splunk app!
+Welcome to TA-nmon-hec documentation, the technical addon for Nmon Performance monitor Splunk app!
 ==================================================================================================

 .. image:: img/splunk_nmon.png